 Bankruptcy cases can be overwhelming due to their complexity.
 Therefore, it is always advisable to consult with bankruptcy attorneys.

-Here we have oriented you on the difference from bankruptcy Chapter 7 vs 13.
+Here we have oriented you on the difference between bankruptcy Chapter 7 vs 13.
 However, the differences can be confusing, as can your eligibility.

 If you are reading this, you are likely facing a major financial decision.
 Consulting with our experts at the Ortiz & Ortiz Law Firm increases your options for receiving the debt relief you need.
 It will also make the process easier for you.